mu17250912/mobileAppdevExam2025/22RP03352/smartbudget/README.md

 **Our Solution:** BudgetWise provides an intuitive, user-friendly platform that:
 - Simplifies expense tracking and categorization
 - Provides real-time budget monitoring with visual progress indicators
-- Offers a basic analytics screen for premium users (advanced analytics planned)
+- Offers comprehensive analytics with charts, trends, and insights for premium users

 ## 👥 Target Audience